Key takeaways

 Are Core Web Vitals a ranking factor?

 Yes, but a gentle one.
 Core Web Vitals are part of Google's page experience signals.
-Specifically, Google Search Central says the metrics align "with what our core ranking systems seek to reward" (Google, 2024).
+Specifically, Google Search Central says the metrics align "with what our core ranking systems seek to reward" (Google Search Central, 2025).
 So they do count.

 That said, do not expect a slow page with great content to vanish.
 Content and relevance still come first.
 Think of Core Web Vitals as a tie-breaker.
 When two pages answer the same question equally well, the faster, more stable one tends to get the nudge.

 One honest note on the numbers.
 Google grades these scores at the 75th percentile.
-That is a methodology choice, meaning your page has to hit the target for most of your visitors, not just the few on fast phones.
+That is a methodology choice, meaning your page has to hit the target for most of your visitors, including those on slower phones.
 If you want the bigger ranking picture, see our guide on how to rank higher on Google.

-Why speed is about sales, not just SEO
+Why speed is about sales as well as SEO

 Small speed wins add up to real money too.
 A 2020 Deloitte study found a 0.1 second improvement in load time "increases conversion rates by 8.4% for retail sites" and 10.1% for travel sites (web.dev, 2020).
 One tenth of a second.
 That is how much speed moves a buying decision.

 And plenty of sites have room to grow.
-The HTTP Archive Web Almanac found that just "43% had good CWV with INP" on mobile, while 54% passed on desktop (HTTP Archive, 2024).
-In other words, more than half of mobile pages fail.
+The latest HTTP Archive Web Almanac found that 48% of mobile sites and 56% of desktop sites passed all three Core Web Vitals (HTTP Archive, 2025).
+Mobile has climbed steadily, from 36% in 2023 to 44% in 2024 to 48% now, but more than half of mobile pages still fail.
 Fix yours and you are ahead of the pack.

 How to check your scores (PageSpeed Insights, Search Console)